01mf02/jaq/README.md

 The other benchmarks evaluate various filters with `n` as input;
 see [`bench.sh`](bench.sh) for details.

-[jq-cff5336] was compiled manually with disabled assertion checking, by adding `-DNDEBUG` to `DEFS` in `Makefile`.
-I generated the benchmark data with `bench.sh target/release/jaq jq-cff5336 gojq jq > bench.json`
+I generated the benchmark data with
+`bench.sh target/release/jaq jq-1.7 gojq-0.12.13 jq-1.6 | tee bench.json`
-on a Linux system with an AMD Ryzen 5 5500U.
-I then processed the results with a "one-liner" (stretching the term and the line a bit):
+on a Linux system with an AMD Ryzen 5 5500U.[^binaries] I then processed the results with a "one-liner" (stretching the term and the line a bit):

     jq -rs '.[] | "|`\(.name)`|\(.n)|" + ([.time[] | min | (.*1000|round)? // "N/A"] | min as $total_min | map(if . == $total_min then "**\(.)**" else "\(.)" end) | join("|"))' bench.json